msupply-foundation/conforma-web-app/documentation/internal/setup/Webpack.md

 `yarn serve`

 ## Basic setup finished
 Great job!

-Now we have the basic front-end repo configured to use Semantic-ui components and LESS Styles logic for all the components in the App.
+Now we have the basic front-end repo configured to use Semantic-ui React components with themes that use LESS files to define the style for each semantic-ui React component used in the App.

+### App style
+On the `semantic/src/themes` folder are your **package themes** and `semantic/src/theme.config` keeps what style theme is being used for each component.
+You can create a new theme folder and use by its name.

+The styles are inherited from `default` package theme.
+So, even if you change on `theme.config` to use another package theme what isn't defined there will be using the `default` style.
+You can also use definitions on `semantic/src/site` folder to add custom style on top of the selected package theme for each component.

 ## Prettier & Eslint for code styling